txt/mase/src/abstract.md

 ````

 Note that the table is messy- blank lines, spaces, comments,
 some lines split over multiple physical lines.
-Also,
+Also:

-there are some columns we just want to ignore (see `?windy`)
++ there are some columns we just want to ignore (see `?windy`)
-and when we read these strings, we need to coerce
++  when we read these strings, we need to coerce
   these values to either strings, ints, or floats.
++ This string has rows belonging to different `klass`es
+  (see last column).
+We want our tables to keep counts
+  separately for each column.

 ## Solution